 Financial instruments, which potentially subject us to concentrations of credit risk, consist principally of cash and cash equivalents, marketable securities and accounts receivable.
 We maintain our cash and cash equivalents and marketable securities with high quality financial institutions.
 We perform ongoing credit evaluations of our customers and generally do not require collateral.
-Our customers are generally concentrated in the automotive, retail and consumer goods, wind energy, building materials, machinery and metals industries.
-During the fiscal years ended December 31, 2021, 2020 and 2019, aggregate sales in the automotive industry totaled 31%, 29% and 27% of revenue, respectively.
-In 2021, 2020 and 2019, General Motors accounted for approximately 13%, 14% and 12% of our total operating revenues, respectively.
-In 2021, 2020 and 2019, sales to our top 10 customers, including General Motors, totaled 38%, 38% and 39%, respectively.
+Our customers are generally concentrated in the automotive, retail and consumer goods, metals, energy and manufacturing industries.
+During the fiscal years ended December 31, 2022, 2021 and 2020, aggregate sales in the automotive industry totaled 36%, 31% and 29% of revenue, respectively.
+In 2022, 2021 and 2020, General Motors accounted for approximately 16%, 13% and 14% of our total operating revenues, respectively.
+In 2022, 2021 and 2020, sales to our top 10 customers, including General Motors, totaled 42%, 38% and 38%, respectively.